 - The pet owner must be a Miami-Dade County resident

-- Spay & neuter surgeries are by appointment only
+- Spay/neuter surgeries are by appointment or walk-in.

 - Pets must be checked-in by 7:30 a.m. at the Doral clinic and 8:00 a.m. at the Homestead clinic on the day of the pet's scheduled surgery